 - Have them help you cook the vegetables

 - Grow a garden of vegetables (have them select seeds or starters)

 6. Talk about the benefits of vegetables

 Kids like to hear the reason behind why they’re asked to do something.
-Knowing vegetables offer a ton of benefits they can relate to makes them more willing to try.
+Knowing vegetables offer many benefits they can relate to makes them more willing to try.

-Prepare vegetables differently
+7. Prepare vegetables differently

-Don’t give kids a choice
+8. Don’t give your child a choice

 This might seem crazy, but I only offer my kids the same meal everyone else is eating.
 If someone doesn’t want to eat spinach chickpea salad, I’m not going to make them a peanut butter and jelly sandwich.

 Here’s another shocker: I don’t think it’s wise to pair a vegetable with a favorite food, as you might’ve heard.
 If I offer chicken nuggets and cauliflower, you can bet they’ll only eat the nuggets.
 But if I present them with a bowl of cauliflower soup, they have less options to turn the vegetable down.

-Don’t fight about eating veggies
+9. Don’t fight about eating

 It’s just food.
 Let it go, including power struggles or your disappointment about a meal no one eats.